 The smallest of the “big cats,” the leopard is the second member of the “Big 5” on this list.
 Weighing 120-200 pounds, leopards are opportunistic predators that inhabit a wide range of ecosystems all over Africa.
 Their diet widely varies depending on the food sources in the area, but they seem to prefer medium sized antelope when given the opportunity.
 Leopards are very fast and extremely strong.
 They routinely carry their kills up into trees so that they are out of reach from ground bound predators and scavengers such as hyena.

 Unfortunately, their numbers have been on the decline lately and though they still inhabit most of Africa, their populations are much smaller and more fragmented than it used to be.
 “Mr. Spots” is a shy, solitary, and elusive animal.
 Leopards do most of their hunting at night, so encountering them during the day is rare indeed.
 The only reliable ways of hunting leopard are with hounds (where legal) or over bait, which is the most common method.
-Though they are not normally aggressive towards humans, they can be quite dangerous when injured, as this unfortunate hunter found out.
+Though they are not normally aggressive towards humans, they can be quite dangerous when injured.